Skip to content

 This page contains a series of brief of how-to style questions.
-User are directed to also consult the main documentation before raising a support request.
+Users are directed to also consult the main documentation before raising a support request.

-Isambard-AI and Isambard 3 are two different supercomputers.
-These are separate machines, with different funding sources, access routes and associated eligibility criteria.
+Isambard-AI and Isambard 3 are two different supercomputer services with different funding sources, access routes and associated eligibility criteria.

 Further details can be found on the access page, and further funding information on the acknowledgements page.